serena-zhu/ft_ssl_des/README.md

 des-ecb
 des-cbc
 ```
 Passing an unsupprted command will prompt the valid commands message.
 Note des is added as an alias for des-ecb.
+Standard and message digest commands along with more cipher commands will be added in future projects.

+#### `Supported Options`
 ```
 $ ./ft_ssl base64 asdf
 unknown option 'asdf'